<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Cathay - The River Merchant's Wife: A Letter 长干行</image:title>

 <image:caption>Diptych, archival pigment print 2011-2012 Cathay(2011-2025) Cathay is a photographic project structured in direct correspondence with Cathay (1915) by Ezra Pound.
 The series consists of nineteen photographic diptychs, each aligned with one poem from Pound’s book.
-Produced between 2011 and 2025 across the United States, the work functions as a visual re-translation, extending a sequence of poetic transmission from classical Chinese poetry through modernist English and into contemporary photographic form.
+Produced between 2011 and 2025 across the United States, the work functions as a visual re-translation, weaving a thread through classical Chinese poetry, modernist English, and into contemporary photography.
 Each diptych pairs color and black-and-white images made across different moments in time, forming a layered structure of memory, duration, and return.</image:caption>

 </image:image>